seahorseing-around/seahorseing-around.github.io/_projects/pucket.md

 Now that's the easy part, a wooden game the next part was something more challenging.

-One day inbetween lectures a poor recruiter offered john a chance to play
+One day inbetween lectures a poor recruiter offered john a chance to play one of these reaction based button pressing games.
+John proceeded to spend all day trying to get the high score, scaring off any other potential recruitees and I suspect never even finding out himself what the company was he spent all day with.

 <div class="row justify-content-sm-center"fgx>
     <div class="col-sm-8 mt-3 mt-md-0">